5 Privacy Trees for Backyard I have & I Give Thumbs Up To!

 The reason I love arborvitae trees is because they add a dynamic look of multiple trees in various shapes and sizes.
 They are visually gorgeous.
 Beyond that they allow virtually no space through them so make excellent trees to plant in an area you want total privacy.
 While I think it would be overkill to do an entire yard in these, they are gorgeous.

-In these photos you’ll see arborvitae to the left, dwarf gardenia in front (not quiet in bloom in this photo) which make great ground cover to the right a Japanese Maple with hydrangea tucked under it.
+To the right is a Japanese Maple with hydrangea tucked under it.
 The Japanese Maple provides excellent shade for the hydrangea to flourish below it.
 It gives great size and coverage for privacy as well with a colorful and contrasting look to the arborvitae.

 Loropetalum.
 Just say that out loud a few times – laur-a-pet-lum.
 It makes your mouth move like a contortionist.
 It’s rather funny and I kind of dig the person who came up with that name.

-These puppies need to be pocket pruned (I’ll let you look that up) in the fall and spring to allow them to keep growing and staying full.
+These puppies need to be pocket pruned in the fall and spring to allow them to keep growing and staying full.

-loropetalum bushes are good for: Gate fencing privacy.
+Loropetalum bushes are good for gate fencing privacy.
 They stay fairly low and don’t get that tall.
-Add color and are soft.
+They also add a pretty contrast color and are soft.

 Ouch!
-But oh so private!
-This pricky beauties aren’t great if you’re putting them in a yard where, say, your ten year old will go running for a baseball and crash into the trees.
+Holly trees are prickly and sharp to the touch!
+But holly trees oh so private!
+These pricky beauties aren’t great if you’re putting them in a yard where, say, your ten year old will go running for a baseball and crash into the trees.
 But if you want straight up year round easy border and great privacy trees for your backyard these holly’s are the jam.

 Every few years I add some fertilizer to keep them popping, but other than that they are low maintenance.
 We have some that act as border trees, and one that’s ornamental and shaped.
 It’s next to the loose Vitex to the right in one photo (that hasn’t yet sprouted it’s pretty purple blooms!)